lucianohgo/lucianohgo.com/content/book-summaries/the-making-of-a-manager/en-US.md

 #### Generating Ideas

-Unfortunately, having twelve people in a romm blurt out whatever comes to mind isn't actually effective for innovation.
+Unfortunately, having twelve people in a room blurt out whatever comes to mind isn't actually effective for innovation.

 The best idea generation comes from understanding that we need *both* time to